 - Add the new P2Y_TheDate column to the data module’s list of fields.
 This allows us to create a new filter.
 To do so, drag the source CSV file to the top root of the data module.
 The fields will be refreshed and the new column will be added to the bottom of the list.

 Step 5.
-Add a new filter calculation
+Create a new P2Y filter with modified P2Y script

 With the new field and data now added to the data module, we can add a new filter calculation.
 It will leverage the P2Y field data and allow us to create 2 years prior measures when the modified Gregorian calendar is linked in other data modules.